MEDICINE FROM NATURE|

 Diabetes, high blood pressure and cholesterol are nowadays almost pandemics!

-There are many allopathic (western) drugs out there to be used to against these illnesses.
-Many of them though are expensive and often not very effective; some even may have serious side effects.
+There are many allopathic (western) drugs out there to be used against these illnesses.
+Most of them though are expensive and often not very effective; some even may have serious side effects.

 Treatment with natural medicine

-Although botanicals are generally safe and have far fewer side effects, remedies from botanicals are powerful and some may even be very toxic.
+Although botanicals are generally safe and have as said, far fewer side effects, remedies from botanicals are powerful and some may even be very toxic.

-Shamans and health practitioners specialized in this field in general, know how to effectively and safely use these botanicals.
+Shamans and other health practitioners specialized in this field, in general know how to effectively and safely use these botanicals.

-However the majority of medical doctors has not been taught in depth about the use of medicinal plants and often consider themselves not qualified to give patients the right advice.
+The majority of medical doctors though has not been taught in depth, if at all, about the use of medicinal plants and often consider themselves not qualified to give patients the right advice.
+Fortunately though, these days there is an upward trend to train more specialists in the science of alternative medicine who are indeed qualified to give the right advice to patience for the use and treatment of botanicals against their health problems.

 Home | About Suriname |